Here are all of the nominees and winners for CMA Album of the Year, along with a look at this year’s nominees.

 Lee Ann Womack, I Hope You Dance

-While every Dixie Chicks album with Natalie Maines has won the Grammy for Best Country Album, Fly remains their only set to also emerge victorious at the CMA Awards.
+While four Chicks albums with Natalie Maines have won the Grammy for Best Country Album, Fly remains their only set to also emerge victorious at the CMA Awards.
 Fly was powered by the hits “Cowboy Take Me Away” and “Goodbye Earl.”

 Vince Gill, The Key